 - Subverted in the Dale Brown novel Act of War.
 When making their escape from Brazil, the team notices that Manuel Pereira has disappeared, but ultimately his fate is not resolved.

-- A subplot example in Harry Potter and the Philosopher's Stone, where the Power Trio, having finally smuggled Hagrid's pet dragon Norbert out of Hogwarts, triumphantly race back to the Gryffindor common room only to realize they'd forgotten Harry's Invisibility Cloak at the top of the Astronomy Tower.
+- A subplot example in Harry Potter and the Philosopher's Stone, where Harry and Hermoine, having finally smuggled Hagrid's pet dragon Norbert out of Hogwarts, triumphantly race back to the Gryffindor common room only to realize they'd forgotten Harry's Invisibility Cloak at the top of the Astronomy Tower.
 And they lose 150 points for Gryffindor when they're caught.

 - Used in the first season finale of Babylon 5.
+Early on, Delenn tells Sinclair that she has something very important to tell him, but he's too busy to deal with it; she agrees to see him later, but warns him that it will have to be soon.
+Much later, Kosh notes that Sinclair has forgotten something, and he realizes that he never got back to Delenn and runs out of the room.
+Unfortunately, by the time he arrives at her quarters, it's too late: she has become encased in a chrysalis.
 Since this is Babylon 5's first Wham Episode, it's not a signal that the good ending isn't as good as it seems, it's a signal that the bad ending is about to get worse.

 - A Saturday Night Live sketch where a white, ghetto-speaking pizzeria waiter named Mark Payne (played by feature player Bobby Moynihan) has a part where just as a couple leave their table, Mark realizes that he left his kid on a bus and runs out (but not before yelling at the couple who just left about not leaving a tip).
 It doesn't help that the next time Mark appears, the kid was never mentioned.